vje013/darwin-evolve-beta/README.md

 Every other submission uses an LLM to guess about the physical world.
 Enterprise Evolve uses **NVIDIA Cosmos Reason 2B** — a physics-native vision model — to ground every persona response in measured ergonomic constraints.
 The personas don't hallucinate about button sizes.
 They react to ISO-referenced physical measurements.

-This isn't a prototype.
-The founder ran a version of this at Subaru for over a year on production HMI decisions.
+This isn't a random wrapper.
+The developer works for an automotive HMI team and understands this problem deeply.

 ---